lepperm/Learning-Log/_posts/blog/2020-08-08-learning-log-inception.markdown

 ---
 layout: post
 title: "Learning Log Inception"
-date: 2020-08-08 17:45:58 -0400
-modified_date:
-published: true
+excerpt: A summary post for how we got here, the reason for this site, and my hopes for how it develops
 author: Max Lepper
 categories: [blog]
 tags: [learning, jekyll, organization]
-excerpt: A summary post for how we got here, the reason for this site, and my hopes for how it develops
+date: 2020-08-08 17:45:58 -0400
+modified_date: 2020-09-07 18:23:58 -0400
+published: true
+status: finished
+confidence: highly likely
+importance: 1
+context: false
 ---

 This is my first post ever about working towards web development.
 There is a bit of backstory associated with it that may be interesting to someone, or hopefully at least to my future self in a few years from now.